smart-data-lake/getting-started/presentation/lecture_notes.md

 </details>

 <details>
-<summary>Click here to show question 4</summary>
+<summary>Click here to show question 5</summary>

-### Question 4: Where are the credentials to a SQL-database defined?
+### Question 5: Where are the credentials to a SQL-database defined?

 - [ ] In the actions.
 - [ ] In the connections.
 - [ ] In the data objects.
+- [ ] In the global configurations

 <details>
 <summary>Answer</summary>